-I gratefully acknowledge the support from a research grant of the "Robot Brain Project" under the Core Research for Evolutional Science and Technology of the Japan Science and Technology Corporation.
+I gratefully acknowledge the kind offer of the welldesigned library of humanoid simulator of my colleague, T. Sugihara, and the support from a research grant of the "Robot Brain Project" under the Core Research for Evolutional Science and Technology (CREST program) of the Japan Science and Technology Corporation (JST).